Lea/Zviya Lola Erlich (Steinhardt/Shiretsky)

 Czeryl, was about one and a half at the time of the liquidation of the Ghetto and was sent with her father to Treblinka.
 Lea was left with her eldest daughter, Golda.
 They hid with a group of about 25 people in a hiding place in an attic, and then moved to one of the bunkers in the town.

 When those hidden by the Nazis were discovered in 1943, they were taken to the police station and then on erev Shabbat, 4 Nisan, April 9 1943, among a group of about 25 , they were taken to the Jewish cemetery.
-There they were placed near an open pit.
-The the daughter said to her mother in Yiddish: "Mama Zog Mit Mir Shema Yisrael" (Mother, tell me Shema Israel).
+There they stood them near an open pit.
+The daughter said to her mother in Yiddish: "Mama Zog Mit Mir Shema Yisrael" (Mother, tell me Shema Israel).
+The Germans began to shoot everyone and Lea was pushed down although not shot at first.
 Luckily Lea although wounded was able to be one of two that escaped.

 Lea was the only survivor of her immediate family.
 After the Holocaust she moved to Israel and married Mr. Shirazky.